MambaMOS: LiDAR-based 3D Moving Object Segmentation with Motion-aware State Space Model: Conclusion

 \subsection{MambaMOS}

 \textbf{Overview Architecture.} The proposed MambaMOS leverages a U-Net~\cite{unet} style overall architecture as shown in Figure~\ref{fig:artecture}.
 Firstly, the 4D point cloud set as input will be transformed into an ordered sequence after the serialization process.
 Simultaneously, they are encoded through the meticulously designed TCBE (Sec.~\ref{tcbe}).
 Next, the point cloud is sent into the encoder-decoder construct to model deep features.
 It includes the encoder with a $5$-stage block depth of $[2,2,2,6,2]$ and the decoder with a $4$-stage block depth of $[2,2,2,2]$.
+Specifically, the first stage of the encoder consists of 2 blocks connected in series, whereas its fourth stage has 6 blocks.
 It should be noted that the point cloud pooling strategy is used in the encoder of all stages except for the first.
 The scale change factor of the point cloud passing the pooling layer is $2$.
 Moreover, at the beginning of the block, an efficient position encoding block is leveraged to capture the local attention of the feature following the idea of most point transformer works~\cite{stratified, ptv3, swin3d}.

-The point cloud features after layer normalization will pass through the MSSM (Sec.~\ref{mssm}), the core insight of the entire block, where the motion features of the objects will be enhanced.
-The final output of the block is the layer normalization and a multi-layer perceptron.
-And residual connections are extensively applied in each of our blocks to avoid vanishing gradients~\cite{resnet}.
+The point cloud features after layer normalization will pass through the MSSM (Sec.~\ref{mssm}), the core insight of the entire block, followed by subsequent layer normalization and multi-layer perceptron to obtain the output features of a single block.
 Finally, the logits of each point can be obtained by a linear layer.
 And points are deserialized to extract the segmentation result.

 \textbf{Input Representation.} At the current time ($t=0$), given a LiDAR scan $S_t=\left\{p_i \in \mathbb{R}^4\right\}_{i=0}^{N_t-1}$ with $N_t$ points $p_i=[x_i,y_i,z_i,1]^T$ represented by homogeneous coordinates.
 The goal is to segment the moving points in the current scan $S_0$ using the continuous point cloud set $S=\left\{S_t\right\}_{t=0}^{F-1}$ including the current scan $S_0$ and its past $F-1$ scans.
 To aggregate the $F$ scans point cloud data into a 4D point cloud input containing temporal-spatial information and eliminate self-motion, we need to transform the past $F-1$ scans to the perspective of the current scan and convert the homogeneous coordinates to Cartesian coordinates separately.
 Given the pose transition matrix $T_t^0$ from scan $t$ to the current scan, the perspective transition from the point cloud at time $t$ to the current point cloud can be expressed as Equation~ (\ref{pose_transform}).